devtron-labs/devtron/Troubleshooting.md

 - If your problem is still not resolved, you can post your query in our [discord](https://discord.gg/jsRG5qx2gp) channel

-## 2. What to do if devtron dashboard is not accessible on browser even after successful completion of all the jobs and all pods are in running mode
+## 2. What to do if Devtron dashboard is not accessible on browser even after successful completion of all the jobs and all pods are in running mode

 - For this, you need to check if nats-cluster is created or not, you can check it using the following command: